Stravinsky’s Firebird feels like a kaleidoscopic dream, opening in shadow, ending in a blaze.

 Stravinsky’s The Firebird tickets start at $55.

-Check the top of this page for current availability and exclusive offers on Stravinsky’s The Firebird tickets on TodayTix.
+Check the top of this page for current availability on Stravinsky’s The Firebird tickets on TodayTix.